peytonhobson/rss-twitter-bot/README.md

 It's important to note that the article title, link, content snippet, and associated twitter handle (if provided) will be added to the prompt to generate the tweet.

 ## Configuration

+- `mongoUri`: (Optional) MongoDB connection URI.
+If not provided, posted articles will not be tracked.
+This is useful if you want the bot to avoid posting duplicate articles.
 - `rettiwtApiKey`: (Optional) API key for rettiwt-api.
 If not provided, certain features like creating polls will not be available.

 ## Rettiwt API Integration